Prof. Joshua King

 Home

 Welcome to my personal homepage.
-I am a Professor of English at Baylor University, specializing in nineteenth-century British literature.
+I am Professor of English at Baylor University (Waco, Texas), specializing in nineteenth-century British literature.
 From 2014 to 2021, I served as the Margarett Root Brown Chair in Victorian Studies at Baylor’s Armstrong Browning Library.
-Much of my previous research and publication centered on nineteenth-century British poetic form, religion, and print culture.
-My recent and ongoing research has focused on intersections between nineteenth-century British poetry, ecology, and religion.
-This constellation of concerns has shaped talks at conferences and universities, journal articles and book chapters, and my next book project, The Body of Christ, The Body of the Earth: Nineteenth-Century Poetry, Ecology, and Christology.
-The robust body of scholarship on nineteenth-century literature and the environment has until recently said little about the ways nineteenth-century British poets affirmed the solidarity of the Church, Christ’s body, with creation, stressing the interconnection of Christians, Christ, and creatures through sacred spaces, worship, theological reflection, and the medium of poetry.
-This book tells this overlooked story.
+My previous research and publications centered on nineteenth-century British poetic form, religion, and print culture.
+Since 2019, my work on literature and religion has prioritized environmental issues, examining intersections between nineteenth-century British poetry, ecology, and religion.
+In conjunction with undergraduate program leadership and grant-funded projects described below, I have also become invested in contributing to scholarship on interdisciplinary environmental education, particularly community-engaged learning that involves students in pursuing local environmental justice.
+This constellation of concerns has shaped talks at conferences, universities, and the United Nations, as well as journal articles and book chapters, and my next book project, The Body of Christ, The Body of the Earth: Nineteenth-Century Poetry, Ecology, and Christology.

-Also related to my investment in ecology and religion is a flightless, carbon-reduced, multisite conference that I organized for Sept.
-18-21, 2019 on “Ecology and Religion in Nineteenth-Century Studies.”
+I want to encourage scholarship whose formation and content respond to our present environmental crises and injustices.
+We need new forms of creating knowledge and intellectual community that are lighter on the earth and that lower financial barriers to participation, especially when budgets are shrinking for scholarship in the humanities.
+I have therefore contributed to a series of experiments in flightless, carbon-reduced, multi-site conferencing.
+In Sept.
+18-21, 2019 I organized a conference on “Ecology and Religion in Nineteenth-Century Studies.”
 The conference digitally interlinked events held at five universities in the US and UK and also reached audiences online around the world.
-As you will see in my “Publications and Professional Activities” page, I have often been involved in directing conferences.
-I am pursuing my commitment to more sustainable forms of conferencing by joining Prof. Dino Felluga (Purdue), Dr. Chris Adamson (Dakota State U), and an international team of scholars to organize a flightless conference in 2024 on the theme “Event” that combines digital events and interactions across the year with in-person conferences at 17 hubs across the globe.
-It is jointly sponsored by the North American Victorian Studies Association (NAVSA), the British Association for Victorian Studies (BAVS), the Australasian Victorian Association (AVSA), the Victorians Institute (VI), and DACH Victorianists (DACH-V).
+My “Publications, Grants, and Professional Activities” page includes information about this and other conferences I have directed.
+Most recently, I pursued my commitment to more sustainable conferencing by joining Prof. Dino Felluga (Purdue), Dr. Chris Adamson (Dakota State U), Monica Wolfe (Purdue), and a large international team of scholars to organize EVENT 2024, a flightless conference in 2024 on the theme “Event” that combined virtual sessions and interactions throughout the year with in-person conferences at seventeen hubs on four continents in September 2024.
+Through a platform first developed for this conference, COVE Conferences, participants across the world pursued asynchronous, multimedia conversation about papers and materials presented at digital sessions and in-person hubs.
+In the end, 905 attendees joined us for EVENT 2024, which was jointly sponsored by the North American Victorian Studies Association (NAVSA), the British Association for Victorian Studies (BAVS), the Australasian Victorian Association (AVSA), the Victorians Institute (VI), and DACH Victorianists (DACH-V).
 Click here to visit the conference website.

 In 2010, I founded Baylor’s 19th C. Research Seminar to which I still contribute (please click to visit the website for more information).
 Since 2018, I have helped to coordinate the Religion and Spiritualities Caucus for the North American Victorian Studies Association.